samvera/hyrax/CONTAINERS.md

 Hyrax-in-a-Container
 ====================

-We're experimentally supporting a number of container environments for Hyrax.
-While our goal is to provide a practical, reusable 'reference environment' for applications, this support is in early stages.
-If you use these containers, plan to get your hands dirty.
+Our goal is to provide a practical, reusable "reference environment for applications.
+The first step is providing on on-ramp for Hyrax engine development.
+Then providing help with Hyrax-based application development.
+Finally, providing better guidance around deployment.

+Where are we at?
+It's complicated.
+What we have below is experimental support, but one that we want to push towards.
+We need your help to keep pushing in this direction.
+So dig in and prepare to get your hands dirty.

+The [Hyrax Engine Development](#hyrax-engine-development) is further along than the [Docker Image for Hyrax-based Applications](docker-image-for-hyrax-based-applications) which is further along than [Deploying to Production](#deploying-to-production).

 <!-- NOTE: This title is referenced in the top-level README.md.
 Keep that in mind if you change it. -->
 ## Hyrax Engine Development